Social Prescribing and Self-Care

 My Care My Way (MCMW) is a programme for anyone aged 65 and over.
 It is for people registered with a GP in Kensington & Chelsea, Queens Park or Paddington.

-Healthier Futures is dedicated to supporting the wellbeing of North Kensington residents affected by the Grenfell Tower fire.
+The Healthier Futures programme ended on 31 March 2025 after five years of supporting the wellbeing of North Kensington residents affected by the Grenfell Tower fire.

 Self-Care Directory